aravindhk/QESummerSchool/Day-5/exercise-7/README.md

     mca:mpi:base:param:mpi_built_with_cuda_support:value:true

-you can try to enable this feature in QE.
+you can try to enable this feature in QE-GPU.
-At the time of writing this is still an *experimental feature* that can be enabled adding the flag
+At the time of writing this is still an *experimental feature* that can be activated by adding the flag

     -D__GPU_MPI